ErikWessel/MSCC-METAR-Service/README.md

 ## Notes
 Currently, the measurements are not accessed.
-Therefore a substitution "ground_measurements.csv" has to be created using the Jupyter-Notebook `sensor_data_generator.ipynb`.
+Therefore a substitution `ground_measurements.csv` has to be created using the Jupyter-Notebook `sensor_data_generator.ipynb`.
 The data is then moved into a `data/` folder under this modules' root directory.
 To keep the repository clean and due to generated data being negligible in the future, this data is not included.